gvwilson/sensibleadventures/nardica/nardica.md

 "Never shoulda let 'im set foot on board!" he raged at Iffy and Aunt Naggie as though the decision had been theirs.
-"And you mark me,
+"You mark me,
 there'll be nothin' but trouble for us in Rothera."

-Thin trails of smoke drew diagonal charcoal lines across the sky above the city.
+Thin trails of smoke drew diagonal charcoal lines across the sky above the city as the *Guinevere* approached.
-Iffy glanced sidelong at Wales, but he showed no emotion at the evidence of coal being burned.
+Iffy glanced sidelong at Wales, but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
 The coal mines were the original source of Rothera's wealth, and the reason for both the governor and the navy being headquartered there and the Zillions' prowling and raids.